jiggy-ai/hn_summary/README.md

 Database for keeping track of items we have already seen and associated item info.

-The following environment variables are used to inject database info and credentials for the database:

 - HNSUM_POSTGRES_HOST  # The database FQDN